 We launched our apprentice scheme in 2013 as we realised that there was a wealth of enthusiastic and eager recent school leavers who needed the opportunity to take their first step on the employment pathway.
-We engaged with the City of London Apprenticeship Scheme and CSTT to recruit apprentices for surveying, finance, business administration, IT and HR to work with teams based in our London offices (West End, City, Canary Wharf).
-Three years on, we continue to recruit apprentices for 12 month programmes, with the opportunity for it to develop into a full time position within JLL.
+We engaged with the City of London Apprenticeship Scheme and CSTT to recruit apprentices for surveying, finance, business administration, IT and HR to work with teams based nationwide.
+Four years on, we continue to recruit apprentices for 12 month programmes, with the opportunity for it to develop into a full time position within JLL.
 We are currently recruiting nationwide for apprentices to join us in August 2017, click here to apply.
 The deadline is 16th June at 5pm.
 Please note that no late applications will be accepted under any circumstance.